 Resource Info

-US Airways 1549 NTSB Investiga- tion [4] Description: An investigation carried out by the NTSB on an aircraft that suffered from a dual engine failure from a bird strike forcing the pilots to land one the Hudson River.
-Reason: The investigation found that the Quick Reference Handbook (QRH) was too lengthy and the pilots' used their experience to prioritize essential actions outside the QRH to keep the aircraft in control.
+US Airways 1549 NTSB Investiga- tion [3] Description: An investigation on an aircraft that suffered from a dual engine failure from a bird strike forcing the pilots to land on the Hudson River.
+Reason: The investigation found that the QRH was too lengthy and the pilots' used their experience to prioritize essential actions outside the QRH to keep the aircraft in control.

 Continued